 With traditional ecommerce, putting your content on multiple platforms involves manually adding it to those platforms.
-With headless applications, you can focus on content commerce and reuse your content in many places, as it can simply be called by an API and used across every frontend.
+With headless applications, you can focus on content commerce, and reuse your content in many places, because it can simply be called by an API and used across every frontend.

-“Another great benefit of headless is the ability to give business teams a more user-friendly content management system (CMS) or digital experience platform (DXP) to load their own content and make frequent (even daily) changes to the site without involving IT.
-This is HUGE, as in the past, sometimes even changing a home page banner could take hours of work and cost thousands of dollars through a development partner, let alone creating amazing landing pages and merchandising features.”
+“Another great benefit of headless is the ability to give business teams a more user-friendly content management system (CMS) or digital experience platform (DXP) to load their content and make frequent (even daily) changes to the site without involving IT.
+This is HUGE as, in the past, sometimes even changing a home page banner could take hours of work and cost thousands of dollars through a development partner, let alone creating amazing landing pages and merchandising features.”

 Benefits Of Headless Commerce for Businesses

 There are benefits for businesses too, which include the continued delivery of content and convenient ordering to customers.